ylwen96/fragments-frontend/README.md

 Youtube Link: https://youtu.be/gQXxX0mSVQc

-(Hint: User has to follow the AWS Cognito user authentication process, please sign up with a real email to receive a verification code.
+(Hint: The user has to follow the AWS Cognito user authentication process, Please sign up with a real email to receive a verification code.
 You are also welcome to watch my demo presentation on YouTube)

 ## API URL